 The three sauces for the sourdough pizza bread

-I decided making what I call a ‘stop light of sauces’ to go with the sourdough pizza bread.
-A green basil pesto, a yellow Caesar sauce and a red marinara sauce.
+I decided to make what I call a ‘stoplight of sauces’ to go with the sourdough pizza bread.
+A green basil pesto, a yellow Caesar sauce, and a red marinara sauce.

 The green basil pesto